gamesbook/pyprototypr/docs/examples/various.rst

 =========== ==================================================================
 Title       *World Clocks*
 ----------- ------------------------------------------------------------------
-Source Code `<../../examples/various/world_clocks.py>`_
+Source Code `world_clocks.py <https://github.com/gamesbook/pyprototypr/blob/master/examples/various/world_clocks.py>`_
 ----------- ------------------------------------------------------------------
 Discussion  This example shows how to reuse a complex element - a clock - by
-            means of a set of Python functions.
+            means of a set of Python functions (see `Python functions <../python_commands.rst#functions>`_ for more
+            details).

             This is a fairly complex script - a mini program really - which is likely only to be legible to a Python programmer!
 Its probably beyond the scope of this library's intended use.

-            The script essentially "wraps" the clock creation approach described above into a function and then uses other functions to calculate the position of the clock hands based on the current time of the day.
-The clock face and hand colors are changed depending on the day/night (and light/dark) cycle.
+            The script essentially "wraps" the clock creation approach described above into a function which is accessed for each city (or place) whose clock should be displayed.

+            The script also uses other functions to calculate the position of the clock hands based on the current time of the day; this is a bit fiddly because the hour hand angle changes in relation to the number of minutes.
+The clock face and the hand colors are changed depending on the day/night and light/dark cycles.

             Further ideas: